ryan-haskell/elm-spa/docs/public/content/guide/03-pages.md

 This homepage renders __"Homepage"__ in the browser tab, and __"Hello, world!"__ onto the page.

-Because the file is named `Home_.elm`, we know it's the homepage.
-Visiting `http://localhost:1234` in a web browser will render the page.
+Because the file is named `Home_.elm`, elm-spa knows this is the homepage.
+Visiting `http://localhost:1234` in a web browser will render this view.

 A `view` function is perfect when all you need is to render some HTML on the screen.
 But many web pages in the real world do more interesting things!

 ### Upgrading "Hello, world!"

-Let's start by adding a `page` function, the first step in our journey from "Hello, world!" to the real world:
+Let's start by adding a new `page` function:

 ```elm
 module Pages.Home_ exposing (page)